weiganghuang/holops-1803/task2.md

 	 ```

-1. Confirm “commit dry-run” output is **empty**.
+1. Confirm that the output of `commit dry-run` is  **empty**.

-   **Make sure you are still in ncs cli’s config mode**, **if “commit
-    dry-run” output is not empty, do not continue.
-Check the attribute
+   **NOTE: Make sure you are still in NCS CLI config mode.
+If the output of `commit dry-run` is not empty, do not continue.
+Re-check the attribute values entered in step 1..**
-    values at the previous step.**

 	```
 	admin@ncs% commit dry-run outformat native